PX4/PX4-Autopilot/nuttx/configs/stm3210e-eval/README.txt

         Failure to do this could result in corruption of the SD card format.

+    The nsh2 contains support for some built-in applications that can be enabled by make some additional minor changes:

+    (1) examples/can.
+The CAN test example can be enabled by changing the following settings in nsh2/defconfig:

+        CONFIG_CAN=y             # Enable CAN "upper-half" driver support CONFIG_STM32_CAN1=y      # Enable STM32 CAN1 "lower-half" driver support

+        The default CAN settings may need to change in your board board
+        configuration:

+        CONFIG_CAN_EXTID=y       # Support extended IDs
+        CONFIG_CAN1_BAUD=250000  # Bit rate: 250 KHz
+        CONFIG_CAN_TSEG1=12      # 80% sample point
+        CONFIG_CAN_TSEG2=3
   nx:
   ---
     An example using the NuttX graphics system (NX).
 This example